johnkou97/johnkou97.github.io/_projects/DataMining.md

 - t-SNE (t-Distributed Stochastic Neighbor Embedding)
 - UMAP (Uniform Manifold Approximation and Projection)

+We first used the dimensionality reduction techniques to cluster the users based on their gender and see if the clusters were separable.
+The plots below show the results of the three techniques, where the colors represent the gender of the users.

 <div class="row">
 	<div class="col-sm mt-3 mt-md-0">
 		{% include figure.liquid loading="eager" path="assets/img/courses/mining/gender_pca.png" alt="PCA" caption="PCA" %}